01 Getting Started

 Clicking the Where Used option on the Map Salesforce fields screen shows where Salesforce interaction is used in this project.

-The first rule was automatically created when the power table was created and runs each time the page is loaded.
+The first rule was automatically created when the power table was designed and run each time the page was loaded.
 The second rule is invoked from the button.

-You can click the Gear icon to open the Actions Flow, where the Salesforce integration can be viewed and edited.
+Click the Gear icon to open the Actions Flow to view and edit the Salesforce integration.

 04 How do you Debug in the Preview Mode?